-Key Term Definition Source Emergency management/ operations See Crisis Management FFIEC In the healthcare sector, An organization will use its emergency operations plan to define its response to emergencies and help position itself for recovery after the emergency has passed.
+Key Term Definition Source See Crisis Management.
+FFIEC Emergency management/ operations In the healthcare sector, an organisation will use its emergency operations plan to define its response to emergencies and help position itself for recovery after the emergency has passed.
 Various aspects of a recovery effort could take place during an event or after an event.
 Recovery strategies and actions are designed to help restore systems critical to providing care, treatment and services in the most expeditious manner possible.
-The Joint Commission The facility used by the incident or crisis management team after the first phase of plan invocation.
-An organization must have a primary and secondary location for an EOC in the event of one being unavailable.
+The Joint Commission Emergency operations centre (EOC) The facility used by the incident or crisis management team after the first phase of plan invocation.
+An organisation must have a primary and secondary location for an EOC in the event of one being unavailable.
 It may also serve as a reporting point for deliveries, services, press and all external contacts.
-BCI/DRJ Emergency operations center (EOC) An EOC is the physical location where an organization sets up during an emergency to coordinate response, recovery actions and resources, and to make management decisions.
-These centers are sometimes referred to as crisis command centers, situation rooms, war rooms or crisis management centers.
+BCI/DRJ An EOC is the physical location where an organisation sets up during an emergency to coordinate response, recovery actions and resources, and to make management decisions.
+These centres are sometimes referred to as crisis command centres, situation rooms, war rooms or crisis management centres.
 A properly designed EOC should serve as an effective and efficient facility for coordinating emergency response efforts.
 An EOC can be used for different purposes, including operations tracking, decision-making and training.
-The EOC can optimize communication and coordination through effective information management and presentation.
-Due to the difficulty of centralizing key decision-makers at a single location, especially during a disaster scenario, organizations should consider making multiple virtual options available (e.g., conference call options, video chat, hard line, and cellular options).
-Protiviti, based on best practices Emergency response Actions taken in response to a disaster warning or alert to minimize or contain the eventual negative effects, and those taken to save and preserve lives and provide basic services in the immediate aftermath of a disaster impact, for as long as an emergency situation prevails.
-BCI/DRJ Enterprise risk management (ERM) Includes methods and processes used by organizations to manage risks and seize opportunities related to achievement of their objectives.
+Protiviti, bas best practice The EOC can optimise communication and coordination through effective information management and presentation.
+Due to the difficulty of centralising key decision-makers at a single location, especially during a disaster scenario, organisations should consider making multiple virtual options available (e.g., conference call options, video chat, hard line, and cellular options).
+Emergency response Actions taken in response to a disaster warning or alert to minimise or contain the eventual negative effects, and those taken to save and preserve lives and provide basic services in the immediate aftermath of a disaster, for as long as an emergency situation prevails.
+BCI/DRJ Enterprise risk management (ERM) Includes methods and processes used by organisations to manage risks and seize opportunities related to achievement of their objectives.
 BCI/DRJ Financial risk Economic and quantifiable impacts resulting from a disruption to normal business.
-This may include loss of revenue, unusual incurred expenses, market capitalization, sanctions or penalties due to legal or compliance concerns, etc. Protiviti, based on best practices Incident management The process of identifying, analyzing and correcting disruptions to operations and preventing future recurrences.
+This may include loss of revenue, unusual incurred expenses, market capitalisation, sanctions or penalties due to legal or compliance concerns, etc. Protiviti, based on best practices Incident management The process of identifying, analysing and correcting disruptions to operations and preventing future recurrences.
 The goal of incident management is to limit disruption and restore operations as quickly as possible.
-FFIEC Incident response The response of an organization to a disaster or other significant event that may significantly impact the organization, its people or its ability to function productively.
-An incident response may include evacuation of a facility, initiating a disaster recovery plan, performing damage assessment and any other measures necessary to bring an organization to a more stable status.
+FFIEC Incident response The response of an organisation to a disaster or other significant event that may significantly impact the organisation, its people or its ability to function productively.
+An incident response may include evacuation of a facility, initiating a disaster recovery plan, performing damage assessment and any other measures necessary to bring an organisation to a more stable status.
+BCI/DRJ